syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 ## Programmatic Selection

-When the `SelectionMode` is other than `None`, the item or items in the TreeView can be selected from the code by setting the `SelectedItem`, or adding items to the `SelectedItems` property based on the `SelectionMode`.
+When the [SelectionMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectionMode) is other than `None`, the item or items in the TreeView can be selected from the code by setting the [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectedItem), or adding items to the [SelectedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectedItems) property based on the `SelectionMode`.

-When the selection mode is `Single` or `SingleDeselect`, programmatically select an item by setting the underlying object to the `SelectedItem` property.
+When the selection mode is `Single` or `SingleDeselect`, programmatically select an item by setting the underlying object to the [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectedItem) property.

 {% tabs %}
 {% highlight c# %}